LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 				+ TODO: If SCANREQ_SPLIT
 					* TODO: If split_idx == 1 (the last 2nd pkt has been sent), set split_idx=0 (send the last pkt) and send to next server (increase dst_port)
 					* TODO: Otherwise: decrease split_idx, send to next server, and clone_e2e
+				+ TODO: For mirrored EVICT and mirrored EVICT_CASE2, assign a specific udp port as switch OS
 			- For non-cloned packet
-				- TODO: switch-driven partition scheme
+				- TODO: switch-driven partition scheme (change udp port)
 					+ If no range query, hash parition for normal REQ packets
 					+ TODO: If w/ range query, range partition for normal REQ packets
 						* TODO: For SCANREQ, update it as SCANREQ_SPLIT to corresponding server (based on beginkey) with split_num (based on beginkey and endkey) and split_idx (always start from split_num-1), and clone_e2e
 						* TODO: Server needs to embed snapshot id into SCANRES for client to judge the consistency, and retry if not (snapshot and hence inconsistent SCANRES is rare)
+					+ TODO: assign a specific udp port as switch OS for all packets of CASE1
+					+ TODO: try to move it after eg_port_forward_tbl to reduce MAT entries and actions?
 				- TODO: Access per-server iscase3
 				- TODO: Access eg_port_forward_tbl
 					- TODO: For PUT/DELREQ, and PUT/DELREQ_RECIR